SaboSuke/BIT--PHP-MVC-FRAMEWORK/README.md

 # Installation

-* install project then run
+* clone the project then install its core by running run

     - ```composer install```

     That will install the core for this framework you can update the core or add new methods too.

-* To install the latest version run
+* To install the latest version of the core run

     - ```composer require sabosuke/sabophp-mvc-core:^1.0.4```